docker-archive/classicswarm/docs/scheduler/filter.md

 ### Use the containerslots filter

 You may give your Docker nodes the containerslots label

 ```bash
 $ docker daemon --label containerslots=3
 ```

-Swarm will prevent running more than three containers at this node, if all nodes are "full", an error is thrown.
-If the value is not castable to an integer number or is not present, there will be no limit.
+Swarm will run up to 3 containers at this node, if all nodes are "full", an error is thrown indicating no suitable node can be found.
+If the value is not castable to an integer number or is not present, there will be no limit on container number.

 ## Container filters